hpssjellis/Arduino-Portenta-Doom/drafts/README.md

 newkeys06-cpp.txt kind of works

-newkeys09-cpp.txt Works except not sure if run mode is fully on as the joystick button does nothing, but you move fairly fast.
+newkeys09-cpp.txt Works except not sure if run mode is fully on as the joystick button does nothing, but you move fairly fast. joystick-test06.txt really helped spot which input was giving trouble and to use the digital pins instead of the analog pins.

 So far pins are: